red-gate/honeycomb-web-toolkit/GULP-README.md

-# Setting up Honeycomb with Gulp
+# Consuming Honeycomb as a set of SASS libraries
 ## Overview
+There are currently two different ways to consume Honeycomb.
+One is to take the compiled css and js in (dist)[dist] and to use the classes provided in your project.

+The other is to import some of the Honeycomb modules as uncompiled SASS libraries.
+This gives access to the functions and mixins that Honeycomb provides, such as color and margin, as well as allowing only a subset of the modules to be imported, allowinhg Honeycomb to be added to your project incrementally.
+This page will explain how to achieve the latter approach.
+If you would like to see an example of this in action, please check out [DLM Dashboard](https://github.com/red-gate/sqllighthouse/blob/master/source/RedGate.SQLLighthouse.WebServer.StaticFiles/gulpfile.js)

+## Structure
 Each of the folders in [src](src) represent a Honeycomb module that can be imported.
 In each module you will find a readme file that lists the dependencies of that module ([e.g.](src/base/README)).
-Anything could happen if you import a module without it's dependencies.
+Anything could happen if you import a module without its dependencies.

 Honeycomb provides unprocessed SASS files that need have some processing done to them as part of your build process.
 Once this is done a module can be added by importing the _main.scss file in that module's css folder.

-For an example of this in action check out [DLM Dashboard](https://github.com/red-gate/sqllighthouse/blob/master/source/RedGate.SQLLighthouse.WebServer.StaticFiles/gulpfile.js)
 ## Prerequistes
 ### Gulp
 It will be assumed that you've set your project up to build with Gulp, and have some familiarity with using gulp.
 A list of helpful articles for getting started can be found [here](https://github.com/gulpjs/gulp/blob/master/docs/README.md#articles)